polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/pallets.md

 title: Pallets
 ---

-This document is a top-level entry point to documentation related to developing runtime modules for Substrate.
-The documentation that follows is written for technical audiences, who are familiar with the Rust programming language.
+The following documentation is written for technical audiences, who are familiar with the Rust programming language.
+It is a top-level entry point for FRAME runtime developement in Substrate.

 > If you are just getting started with Substrate runtime development, we suggest you try
 > our introductory tutorial for